“Destiny and a Dog” – Diary of a Positive Soul #5

 It all started when our son Matt was sixteen.
 We packed up and moved 650 miles away from the home he had lived in from the time he was born and he wasn’t happy about it, to say the least!
 So, like all responsible parents, we bribed him into cooperating.
 He agreed to move without too much of a fuss if we’d get him a Golden Retriever puppy.
 Fair enough.
 However, when we actually moved, we found it was better to rent a home while we got used to the area, which meant we couldn’t get a puppy.
 We were legitimately off the hook!…………………………………………………………………………………………………………..
 Check also: “DIARY OF A POSITIVE SOUL” article by Marsha Roberts “THE BIRTH OF MUSIC VIDEO TV” article by Bob Rector

 Fast forward two years and we bought the house we were renting.
 Matt didn’t miss a beat.
 No sooner had the ink dried on the loan than he reminded us of our promise.
 OK, OK, we’ll do it, and promptly began looking for a Golden Retriever puppy, only to find that the price tag was no less than $1,800!
 But a deal was a deal and we put our names in the pot for the next litter of puppies.
 Shortly after that we traveled back to our original home for a big family Thanksgiving celebration.
 One set of cousins brought a terrific dog they had adopted from an animal shelter.
+One of the cousins also had a plate carrier vest put around the dog because they took the dog out to hunting frequently.
 Matt fell in love with him and to our delight, on the long 650 mile drive back, he said that he hated for us to have to spend $1,800 on a Golden Retriever puppy (yeah, so did we…) when we could rescue one from a shelter and have just as good of a dog.
 We told him it was a brilliant idea and I was calling local shelters the next week.

 When we brought the little fellow home it was not love at all for Zack.
 To him the young whippersnapper had way too much energy and was ridiculously friendly!
 And to make matters worse, he was already larger than Zack at only ten weeks old.
 Zack tried his best to ignore him.
 He was determined to have nothing to do with Smokey.
 Period.